Green Line (Israel): History

 The Green Line refers to the demarcation lines, rather than permanent borders, between Israeli forces and those of its neighbors.
 All movement across the demarcation lines was banned and monitored by the United Nations Truce Supervision Organization.
 Most commonly, the term was applied to the boundary between Jordan-controlled Jerusalem and the West Bank and Israel.
 The drawing of the Green Line superseded entirely the partition lines proposed and voted on by the United Nations in the Partition Plan of 1947 and which Israel had accepted in the Israeli Declaration of Independence.
 The Palestinian and Arab leaders had repeatedly rejected any permanent partition of Mandatory Palestine.

 In 1967, after Israel seized all the territories, other than the Emirate of Transjordan, of the former Mandatory Palestine, as well as other territories, the demarcation lines became militarily irrelevant, and the status of the Green Line became uncertain.

 Although Israel has always formally argued that the Green Line has no legal significance, the Green Line continued to have political, legal and administrative significance.
 Israel regarded the territories beyond the Green Line, unlike those within the Green Line, as occupied territories, and they were not incorporated into Israeli political and civilian administrative systems.
 The territories beyond the Green Line were administered by the Israeli military or later also by the Palestinian Authority.
 Citizenship by residence, for example, was determined with reference to the Green Line, as well as a person's refugee status.

-The extension of the municipality boundary of Jerusalem in 1980 was an exception to this position.
+The extension of the municipal boundary of Jerusalem in 1980 was an exception to this position.
 Although Jerusalem was a part of territory beyond the Green Line that was ruled by Jordan until 1967, Israel declared Jerusalem "complete and united" as the capital of Israel according to the 1980 Basic Jerusalem Law.
 This claim has not been recognised by any country or by the United Nations (UN) Security Council.
 A notional Green Line continues to divide Jerusalem at the boundary of East Jerusalem.

 The Golan Heights are another exception, having been informally incorporated by Israel with the 1981 Golan Heights Law.
 The UN Security Council declared this to be null and without any international legal effect.